vanilla/docs/content/developer/addons/addon-info.md

 - Addon support links
 - Addon configuration details
 - Details about how to load the addon

+## Legacy addon information formats

+Confused about addons and plugins?
+We've made some changes recently.
+Learn about how addons, plugins, and themes interact with each other in our new [Addon Documentation](/developer/addons/#addons-and-plugins-and-themes-oh-my).

+Some existing plugins/themes may use `$ThemeInfo` and `$PluginInfo` declarations in PHP to declare their information.
+This form is deprecated, but will continue to function going forward.
+See [Plugin & Theme Info](/developer/addons/plugin-theme-info) for details.

 ## The `addon.json` file